djimenezsanchez/NaroNet/README.md

 * `args['PCL_ZscoreNormalization']`: use z-score normalization so that each marker in the full cohort presents a mean 0 and a standard deviation of 1 (default: True)
 * `args['PCL_patch_size']`: size of the square image patch that will be processed by the PCL module.
 Default: 15 (pixels)

-Once it is executed it will create the followin folder (in red):
+Once it is executed it will create the followin folder (in orange):

 ```diff
 DATASET_DATA_DIR/